 Meet your guide in Ollantaytambo and discuss the supplies needed for the native tree planting project, and interested individuals can go with the guide to purchase the necessary items.
 Transfer to Cachiccata, home for the next four nights and meet a representative of the community who will take you to the project site where you will help plant new, native Queuna, Tara, Aliso, and Huaranguay trees, water existing trees, and providing other maintenance at the project facility.
 Travelers, alongside community members and the guide, will improve the irrigation system, construct fencing for the site and the water storage pool, and develop a windmill water pump.
 You will learn about the history of the project, its sustainability due to the inclusion of the local youth association, and get your hands dirty.
 Lunch will be provided at a local restaurant in Cachiccata that is located near the project site.

-In the afternoon, we will walk to the community-owned, deluxe campground (with hot showers and bathrooms) that is located on the river, and there will be some time to explore the area.
+In the afternoon, we will walk to the community-owned campground that is located on the river, and there will be some time to explore the area.
 With your guide, plan the activities for the next day and enjoy dinner at the campsite.

 After an early breakfast, hike to the local school located about 30 minutes downhill.
 With your guides and teachers, the group will do a needs assessment analysis of school supplies lacking in the classrooms and determine the amount of ingredients needed for our healthy school breakfast program.
 Breakfast is normally the first meal of the day, but it is vital for students at the Cachiccata school as many of them have to walk for over an hour to get to school.
 This is often after they have had to help their parents feed the animals and look after their younger siblings.